tx4ever/CFHelper/README.md

 - Domain 1: CompanyABC (Main automation domain with the integration methods)
 - Domain 2: CompanyABC_Variables (Reference domain for storing specific variables/attributes)

-Import using CloudForms automate datastore import tool and then customize as needed
+Import using CloudForms automate datastore import tool and then customize as needed.

+Happy Integrating!!